 I use vanilla PEScience Select Protein Powder in 95% of my protein recipes.
 This is a blend of whey and casein.
 So, if you’re using a whey-only protein you’ll probably need to use more protein to match the consistency you see in the photos below.

 If you want to make life easy, you can use my affiliate discount code mason to save 15% on PEScience products.
-You can even order single serving or 5-serving samples to try this red velvet cheesecake or other recipes like my No Bake Pumpkin Pie Cheesecake or S’mores Protein Pie.
+You can even order single serving or 5-serving samples to try this red velvet cheesecake or other recipes like my No Bake Pumpkin Pie Cheesecake or Protein Powder Banana Bread.

 What is Swerve?